-9.1-5 TERMS OF ELECTED OFFICE
+10.1-5 TERMS OF ELECTED OFFICE

-All officers shall serve two (2) year terms, commencing on the first day of the Medical Staff year following his/her election.
-Each officer shall serve in each office until the end of his/her term, or until a successor is elected, unless he shall sooner resign or be recalled from office.
-At the end of his/her term, the Chief of Staff shall automatically assume the office of immediate Past-Chief of Staff, and the Vice Chief of Staff shall not automatically assume the office of Chief of Staff.
+All officers shall serve two (2) year terms, commencing on the first day of the Medical Staff year following their election.
+Each officer shall serve in each office until the end of their term, or until a successor is elected, unless he shall sooner resign or be recalled from office.
+At the end of their term, the Chief of Staff shall automatically assume the office of immediate Past-Chief of Staff, and the Vice Chief of Staff shall not automatically assume the office of Chief of Staff.
+In the event of a vacancy in the Chief of Staff or Vice Chief of Staff, the term of office is filled in accordance with Section 10.1-7 and shall not bar the officer from serving the next full term in the same office.

-9.1-6 RECALL OF OFFICERS
+10.1-6 RECALL OF OFFICERS

-A Medical Staff Officer may be recalled from office during his/her term of office for cause, including, but not limited to, neglect or malfeasance in office, serious acts of moral turpitude or failure to discharge satisfactorily the duties of his/her office.
-Recall of a Medical Staff Officer may be initiated by either a two-thirds vote of the Medical Executive Committee or a petition signed by at least one-third (1/3) of the members of the Medical Staff eligible to vote for officers.
+A Medical Staff Officer may be recalled from office during their term of office for cause, including, but not limited to, neglect or malfeasance in office, serious acts of moral turpitude or failure to discharge satisfactorily the duties of their office.
+Recall of a Medical Staff Officer may be initiated by either a two-thirds vote of the Medical Executive Committee, or a petition signed by at least one-third (1/3) of the members of the Medical Staff eligible to vote for officers.
 Recall shall be considered at a special meeting called for that purpose.
 Recall shall require a two-thirds (2/3) vote of the Medical Staff members eligible to vote for Medical Staff Officers who actually cast votes at the special meeting in person, by mail in ballot or e-mail ballot.

-9.1-7 VACANCIES IN ELECTED OFFICE
+10.1-7 VACANCIES IN ELECTED OFFICE

 Vacancies in office occur on the death or disability, resignation, or recall of the officer, or such officer's loss of membership on the Medical Staff.
 Vacancies for the Chief of Staff shall be filled by the immediate past Chief of Staff until an election can be held.
 For all other elected positions, Medical Executive Committee will appoint an interim to serve until the next regular election.
-If there is a vacancy in the office of Vice Chief of Staff, that office need not be filled by election, but the Medical Executive Committee shall appoint an interim officer to fill this office until the next regular election, at which time the election shall also include the office of Vice Chief of Staff.